YushiOMOTE/motherbase-web/content/posts/redis-lua.md

 # Compile-time linter for Redis Lua script in Rust

+This is the article for [the 5th day of qiita advent calendar](https://qiita.com/advent-calendar/2019/giroppon-fintech).

 It's about my WIP hobby project I've just started.

 ## Introduction

 ### Lua scripting in Redis

 [Redis](https://redis.io/) is a well-known high-performance key-value store.
-One of its interesting feature is `lua` scripting.
+One of its interesting feature is `Lua` scripting.

 Redis has [`eval` command](https://redis.io/commands/eval).
-With the command, you can let redis run a `lua` script.
-The following example creates 5 keys by `lua` script.
+With the command, you can let redis run a `Lua` script.
+The following example creates 5 keys by `Lua` script.

 ```sh
 $ redis-cli